khuonghoanghuy/FNF-Neko-Engine/README.md

 And more

-# Some tip for Neko Engine only
+# Some tip for Neko Engine only:
 - If you gonna make own State or SubState, replace `MusicBeatState` or `MusicBeatSubstate` with `MusicBeat` or `MusicBeatSub` (idk why thought but i like this :>)
 - Neko Engine is using only `hl` build so if you gonna making da mod using this engine, try `lime build hl` (can be run on windows, macos or linux) (will execute by your opera system you using, like windows will execute as normall `.exe` file!)
 - Speed to build a execute file is more faster than and is still on the desktop, wow (if u just using `hl` lol)